TangiFavennec/RustSample/README.md

     teams       shows teams list
     update      updates one result of the championship

-when using update subcommand, you need to specify 3 arguements corresponding respectively to the id of the match you want to update, the id of the receiving team, and the id of the coming team.
+when using update subcommand, you need to specify 3 arguments corresponding respectively to the id of the match you want to update, the id of the receiving team, and the id of the coming team.